Toyota Yaris engines, drive and performance

 - Safe, could handle more power

-On the larger 17-inch wheels it’s too firm.
+On the larger 17- and 18-inch wheels it’s too firm at slower speeds.
 At motorway speeds the ride is more than fine, smoothing the road out as it pootles along.
-But at town speeds it makes the car seem like it’s constantly driving over a rough surface.
-The GR Sport spec cars go one further with 18-inch wheels which only exacerbate the jittery ride issues – a trim to truly avoid if you value ride comfort.
+But it’s constantly unsettled over a rough surface at town speeds.
+The GR Sport spec cars go one further with 18-inch wheels that only exacerbate the jittery ride issues – a trim to truly avoid if you value ride comfort.

 Gareth added, ‘But it’s not at all straight-laced either.
 The underlying chassis is genuinely great fun to drive, despite a point-and-shoot automatic transmission.
 The 1.5-litre engine with 116hp is just right for the size of vehicle, and even sounds pretty peppy.’